Republicans keep control of the Senate; Democrats claim House majority

 An exception is Mitt Romney, who handily won his race for the open Senate seat in Utah, marking a return to the national stage for the party’s 2012 presidential nominee who in 2016 denounced Trump as a “con man” and a “fraud.”
 Following the death of Sen. John McCain of Arizona and the retirements of Sens.
 Jeff Flake of Arizona and Bob Corker of Tennessee, Romney is poised to become the leading GOP counterweight to Trump on Capitol Hill, if he chooses to stand up to the president.

+Romney, the former Massachusetts governor, becomes the first politician in 173 years to serve as governor of one state and then represent another in the Senate.
+The last to accomplish the feat was Sam Houston, who was Tennessee governor before being elected to the Senate from Texas.

 Tuesday’s results were set to transform the House, not only in partisan makeup but also in gender, age and ethnicity.
-Ilhan Omar in Minnesota and Rashida Tlaib in Michigan will become the first Muslim women in the House.
-Sharice Davids in Kansas and Deb Haaland in New Mexico will become the first Native American women in the chamber.
+The night marked a series of firsts: Ilhan Omar in Minnesota and Rashida Tlaib in Michigan will become the first Muslim women in the House.
 And Alexandria Ocasio-Cortez, a 29-year-old from New York, became the youngest woman elected to Congress.

-They were part of a wave of female candidates on the Democratic side, including Jennifer Wexton, who easily unseated Republican Rep. Barbara Comstock in a closely watched race in Northern Virginia, and Debbie Mucarsel-Powell, who narrowly defeated Rep. Carlos Curbelo in South Florida.
+They were part of a wave of female candidates on the Democratic side, including Jennifer Wexton, who easily unseated Rep. Barbara Comstock, R, in a closely watched race in Northern Virginia, and Debbie Mucarsel-Powell, who narrowly defeated Rep. Carlos Curbelo (R) in South Florida.

 “This resistance began with women and it is being led by women tonight,” said Sen. Elizabeth Warren, D-Mass., who easily won reelection and is widely expected to run for president in 2020.